uidaholib/collectionbuilder-cdm-template/pages/about.md

 Communities, at first curious and even hostile to the idea of outsiders coming to their area, usually became accustomed to seeing them at work and then became CCC boosters.
 Economic benefits were tangible in terms of goods and services provided to camps.
 One Palouse farmer, for example, made a business out of feeding the camp's slops to pigs that he then sold back to the camp.

-{% include feature/item-figure.html objectid="cccidaho370" width="75" %}

-{% include feature/item-figure.html objectid="cccidaho91" width="75" %}
+{% include feature/item-figure.html objectid="cccidaho370;cccidaho91" %}

 Travelers along the remote Magruder Road today can thank the enrollees of Camp Deep Creek who finished the road through the wildest parts of Idaho on July 16, 1936.
 First with pickaxes and shovels and then with bulldozers, CCC enrollees built roads, trails, and bridges in remote areas, paving the way for economic and recreational development.
 By opening the backcountry, the CCC also incurred the wrath of wilderness advocates who decried road building that introduced automobiles into natural areas in the West where they had never been before.